Bikecycling Reviews

 While holding a handlebar, your hand might experience a great level of stress, resulting in irritation and compression of the ulna nerve.
 This compression in the wrist can be within or away from the Guyon’s Canal.
 This type of situation is more than likely to occur in rough terrains, increasing the risk of injury.
 The hyperextended position of the wrist while riding a bike is the most common bike position that also results in such cycling injuries.

-Some of this type of injury symptoms include numbness, clumsiness, cramps, pain, tingling, weakness, motor limitation, etc.
+Some of these types of injury symptoms include numbness, clumsiness, cramps, pain, tingling, weakness, motor limitation, etc.

 2. Median Nerve Compression or Carpal Tunnel Syndrome